irr223/irr223.github.io/index.md

 ## Hobbies

 1. I love playing spikeball, basketball
-2. I've been going to the gym consistantly for over a year now and love it!
+2. I've been going to the gym consistantly for over a year now and love it
 3. Big Breaking Bad fan
 ---
 <!-- Remove above link if you don't want to attibute -->